Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

-Eight dictionary-based labeling functions are introduced as potential alternative sources of weak supervision for the fine-grained semantic indexing task.
-Each labeling function (LF) assigns a concept label to an article if any dictionary element associated with the concept literally occurs in the title or abstract of the article.
-In the first LF (\textit{name exact}) only the name of a concept is matched (e.g.``Niemann-Pick Disease, Type A'') and in the second (\textit{synonyms exact}) the synonyms of it available in the MeSH thesaurus are used (e.g.``Classical Niemann-Pick Disease'', ``Sphingomyelin Lipidosis'' etc).
+The second part of the $DBM$ method is the enhancement of the original weak supervision provided by $CO$.
+In this section, we investigate a range of dictionary-based variants and whether their combination could enhance the quality of the weak labels.
+The results of this study on a few validation cases, presented in Subsection~\ref{ssec:val_experiments}, allow the selection of the strategy to be adopted in the second step of the $DBM$ method for the enhancement of weak supervision.
+In particular, adopting the terminology introduced in data programming~\cite{Ratner2016}, we refer to these dictionary-based variants and $CO$ as labeling functions (LFs) for the $FGSI$ task.

-Then, six variants of these two labeling functions are introduced, in order to improve recall (see Table~\ref{table:Label_functions}).
+Each dictionary-based labeling function (LF) assigns a label for concept \textit{c} to an article if any dictionary element associated with \textit{c} literally occurs in the title or abstract of the article\footnote{An LF with n dictionary elements ($e_i$) is implemented with the query: $e_1$ or $e_2$ ... or $e_n$.}.
+In the \textit{name exact} LF only the name of \textit{c} is matched (e.g.``Niemann-Pick Disease, Type A''), and in the \textit{synonyms exact} the synonyms of it (e.g.``Classical Niemann-Pick Disease'', etc).
+Then, six variants of these two LFs are introduced\footnote{For applying the latter six LFs, the title and abstract of the article are also lower-cased.}, in order to improve recall (see Table~\ref{table:Label_functions}).
 In particular, the dictionary elements are first lower-cased (\textit{name lowercase}, \textit{synonyms lowercase}), then the punctuation marks are removed (\textit{name no punct}, \textit{synonyms no punct}), and finally, phrases are split into single-token elements (\textit{name tokens}, \textit{synonyms tokens}).
-For applying the latter six labeling functions, the title and the abstract of the article are also lower-cased, but no further modifications are applied to them.